 Lung Biology Research

-Samithamby Jeyaseelan (Jey), DVM, PhD, molecular and cellular mechanisms responsible for neutrophil recruitment, priming and activation in the lungs
+Samithamby Jeyaseelan (Jey), DVM, PhD, Professor.
+Molecular and cellular mechanisms responsible for neutrophil recruitment, priming and activation in the lungs.

-Ingeborg Langohr, DVM, PhD, Dipl ACVP.
-Associate Professor.
+Ingeborg Langohr, DVM, PhD, Dipl ACVP, Professor.
 Host response to microbial infections.